Francis Frederick Reh: Bishop of Saginaw

-On December 11, 1968, Reh was appointed bishop of the Saginaw diocese by Pope Paul VI.
+On December 11, 1968, Reh was appointed bishop of Saginaw by Pope Paul VI.
 As bishop, Reh instituted a formation program for lay people that was the first in the United States.
 He also supervised renovations to the Cathedral of Mary of the Assumption in Saginaw.

 Retirement

 On April 29, 1980, Pope John Paul II accepted Reh's resignation as bishop of Saginaw.
-He was succeeded by Reverend Kenneth Untener.
-Francis Reh died in Saginaw on October 14, 1994 at age 83.
+He was succeeded by the Reverend Kenneth Untener.
+Reh died in Saginaw on October 14, 1994, at age 83.